Dawn Averitt

+Activism

 Averitt was diagnosed with HIV in 1988 at the age of 19, most likely acquired as a result of a rape she experienced living and modeling in Spain.
 She began her career working in the office of Senator Sam Nunn of Georgia from 1990 to 1993.
 Averitt started working for the AIDS Survival Project in 1993.
 She was an early advocate for women with HIV and for reducing stigma associated with the disease in order to improve access to care.
 In 1995, Averitt launched the Women's Information Service and Exchange (WISE) the first US-based organization to focus on HIV/AIDS treatment information and advocacy for women.

 In 2000, Averitt completed a hike of the entire length of the Appalachian Trail called “Trekking with AIDS” to raise awareness about HIV and the reality that it can affect anyone, and to celebrate 12 years of successfully living with HIV.
 In 2001, Averitt decided to have children and in 2002 authored an article called "HIV and Pregnancy: Tough Choices and the Right to Choose" about her choice.
 In 2002 and 2004, Averitt delivered two healthy HIV negative children.